Car Import Calculator: Calculate Shipping and Tax Costs Easily

 What Happens When my HS Codes are Incorrect?

-When using HS codes, sometimes the wrong ones get used.
-Using the wrong HS codes can cause problems for the broker and yourself.
+Sometimes, the wrong HS codes are used.
+This can cause problems for the broker and you.
 A-1 Auto Transport will check and verify all HS codes before shipment to help reduce the chances of error.

 If you find that the wrong code has been used, you may be facing the following:

 - The duty may remain the same.
 Consider yourself lucky in this case.
 The duty to stay the same means that you will not be facing penalties from customs for the misclassification.
-It is crucial to note the error you made and change it the next time you need to bring it.
+It is crucial to note your error and change it the next time you need to bring it.
 You may not get lucky twice.

 - The duty was overpaid.
 Making sure you calculate your duties correctly is key when calculating your duties, making sure you calculate them correctly is key.
 If you overpay for your item, you will lose the overage.
 You are not issued a refund.